 How to file a Code of Conduct complaint |

-Submitting a Formal Code of Conduct ComplaintPlease complete our Code of Conduct Formal Complaint Form and to submit it to the Office of the Clerk on the third floor of City Hall.
-You can review the City's Code of Conduct Complaint Protocol for complete details.
+Submitting a Formal Code of Conduct ComplaintTo submit a formal Code of Conduct Complaint, complete the Formal Complaint Form and submit it to the Office of the City Clerk on the third floor of City Hall.
+The form must be signed in front of a Commissioner for Affadavits; this service can be provided by the City Clerk's Office.
+Review the City's Code of Conduct Complaint Protocol for complete details before submitting a formal Code of Conduct complaint.

-Fees for Submitting a Formal Code of Conduct ComplaintWhen submitting a complaint, you'll need to pay the required administration fee of $38.15.
+Fees for Submitting a Formal Code of Conduct ComplaintWhen submitting a complaint, you'll need to pay the required administration fee of $40.75.
 Payment must be made in the Office of the City Clerk when you submit the complaint.
-The Integrity Commissioner will not open an investigation until the City receives the appropriate fee. |
+The Integrity Commissioner will not open an investigation until this fee is paid. |

 Integrity Commissioner Reports for Code of Conduct Complaints |